CCheukKa/youtube-global-video-shortcuts/README.md

   <img width='128' src="icons/icon256.png" alt="Alt Text">
 </p>

 This extension ensures that the video keyboard shortcuts always work regardless of the focus on the player.
+This project is a fork of [YouTube Arrow Keys Fix](https://github.com/JParramore/youtube-arrow-keys-fix) by [Jerome Parramore](https://github.com/JParramore).

 ## Globalised Shortcuts
 - ← →: Seek backward/forward by 5 seconds.